gbryan/mpg/README.md

-# Vehicle Fuel Efficiency and CO2 Emissions Comparison Calculator
+# Vehicle Fuel Efficiency and CO2 Emissions Calculator

 ## What is it?